The Local-Global Principle for Integral Soddy Sphere Packings: Introduction

-The author wishes to express his gratitude to Jeff Lagarias, Alan Reid, and Peter Sarnak for enlightening conversations, and to Stony Brook University, where the bulk of this work was completed.
+The author wishes to express his gratitude to Dimitri Dias, Jeff Lagarias, Yair Minsky, Kei Nakamura, Alan Reid, and Peter Sarnak for enlightening conversations, comments and corrections.
+Thanks also to Stony Brook University, where the bulk of this text was completed.